 The storage period of your data is at least the period for the application procedure.
 Notwithstanding the above, in the event of a cancellation, we will delete your data no later than six (6) months after the cancellation is sent unless you have given us your express consent to keep your data for a future application procedure.
 If your application is successful, we will save the data in the personnel file for further processing.

 You can object to the processing of your data at any time.
 You can also withdraw any consent you have given us in connection with your application.
 If you object or withdraw consent, we can no longer proceed with the job application.
-All personal data stored in connection with the application process will be deleted in case of an objection, unless continued storage of the data is necessary for the reasons stated in sections 8.4 or 2.6 above.
+All personal data stored in connection with the application process will be deleted in case of an objection, unless continued storage of the data is necessary.

 As a person affected by the processing of personal data, the GDPR grants you certain rights,